-Proposals must be compatible with the operational constraints and capabilities of the spaceflight environment, as well as the Soyuz landings.
+Flight definition proposals must be compatible with the operational constraints and capabilities of the spaceflight environment, as well as the Soyuz landings.
 There are certain human life sciences experimental requirements that, while not impossible to perform, are difficult to implement.
 Investigators should consider these limitations when developing their experiment protocols, knowing that technical feasibility is an important part of the overall assessment.
-The Flight Experiment Resources Worksheet

-(http://www.nasa.gov/exploration/humanresearch/research\info/overview/SMO\NRA\info\deta\il.html) specifically addresses several of these requirements, and investigators should fill this out carefully and thoroughly in order for technical reviewers to better understand the experiment's requirements.
+The Flight Experiment Resources Worksheet posted alongside this NRA (http://nspires.nasaprs.com/external/) specifically addresses several of these requirements, and investigators should fill this out carefully and thoroughly in order for technical reviewers to better understand the experiment's requirements.